What is a good conversion rate for your online business? And how do your company’s conversion rates stack up against the competition?

 I’m passionate about metrics because I always want to win.
 You might feel the same way.
 To win, though, you have to understand the psychology behind your target customer’s decisions and find ways to tip the scales in your favor.

 That’s what I’m going to help you accomplish today.
-I want you to know whether you have a good conversion rate and how you can improve it to generate more leads and close more sales.
+I want you to know whether you have a good conversion rates and how you can improve it to generate more leads and close more sales.

 First, What Does Conversion Rate Mean?